esapekkasun/steam-review-sentiment/README.md

 ![image](assets/testing.png)

-## Model usage
+## Model testing

 The model can be tested with running the script **inference.py** in **scripts** folder.

 ![image](assets/inference.png)

+## Inference API deployment

+The inference API can be tested by running ```uvicorn main:app --reload``` in the **scripts** folder.
+The API can then be accessed on [localhost](http://127.0.0.1:8000).

+The API provides a HTTP POST method at **/review** path, which can be used for sending text and getting the sentiment as a reply.
+This can be tested with [FastAPI](http://127.0.0.1:8000/docs).

 ## Todo

 Further assess model performance with confusion matrix and other metrics.

-Implement API for using the model and deploy model for public access.
+Containerize API and deploy model for public access.

 Create a website that uses the API to show outputs from the model.